 Thymidine – Thymine + Deoxyribose

-A nucleotide is formed of one molecule of deoxyribose one molecule of phosphoric acid and one of the four nitrogenous bases.
-The phosphoric acid molecule is attached to the 5th Carbon atom of the deoxyribose ring. since there are four nitrogenous bases there are four types of nucleotides namely.
+A nucleotide comprises one molecule of Deoxyribose, one molecule of phosphoric acid, and one of the four nitrogenous bases.
+The phosphoric acid molecule is attached to the 5th Carbon atom of the deoxyribose ring.
+Since there are four nitrogenous bases, there are four types of nucleotides.

 Deoxyadenylic acid – Adenine + Deoxyribose + Phosphoric acid.